Piper gurnard: Taxonomy

 The piper gurnard was first formally described in 1758 by Carl Linnaeus in the 10th edition of his Systema Naturae with its type locality given as "British Seas".
 It is the only species in the monotypic genus Trigla which is classified within the subfamily Triglinae, within the family Triglidae.
-In 1883 David Starr Jordan and Charles Henry Gilbert designated this species as the type species of the genus Lyra, which was not thought to be monotypic at that time.
-The genus name, Trigla, is a classical name for the red mullet (Mullus barbatus), Artedi thought the red mullet and the gurnards were the same as fishes from both taxa are known to create sounds taken out of the water as well as being red in colour.
+In 1883 David Starr Jordan and Charles Henry Gilbert designated this species as the type species of the genus Trigla, which was not thought to be monotypic at that time.
+The genus name, Trigla, is a classical name for the red mullet (Mullus barbatus); Artedi thought the red mullet and the gurnards were the same because fishes from both taxa are known to create sounds taken out of the water as well as being red in colour.
 Linnaeus realised they were different and classified Trigla as a gurnard, in contradiction of the ancient usage.
-The specific name lyra means "lyre", an allusion Linnaeus did not explain, it may refer to the protuberances, plates and spines of the head together creating a lyre-like shape when looked at from above.
+The specific name lyra means "lyre", an allusion Linnaeus did not explain; it may refer to the protuberances, plates and spines of the head together creating a lyre-like shape when looked at from above.